apollographql/apollo-client/CONTRIBUTING.md

 ### Suggesting features

 Most of the features in Apollo Client came from suggestions by you, the community!
 We welcome any ideas about how to make Apollo  better for your use case.
-Head on over to the [Apollo Client Feature Request repo](https://github.com/apollographql/apollo-feature-requests), and open up a new feature request issue with your details.
+Head on over to the [Apollo Client Feature Request repo](https://github.com/apollographql/apollo-feature-requests), and open up a new feature request / discussion issue with your details.

-**Note:** Feature Requests are no longer managed in this repo's issue tracker.
-Feature request based issues opened here will be closed.
+**Note:** Feature requests and non-bug related discussions are no longer managed in this repo's issue tracker.
+Feature request and/or discussions opened here will be closed.

 ## Big PRs